 • Go for a run, listen to music, find a quiet place

 3): Evaluate Your Answers and/or Decision:• Does this feel “right” more than just feel “good”? • Do the rewards outweigh the risks? • What is the best decision over the long-term?
 4): Apply Your Decision: You need to find the courage and strength to make your decision and the confidence to stay the course.
-I really hope you’ll consider reading their book (it’s short too) and working with your own kids to help them make the decisions that are right for them.
+I strongly encourage you to read this book and share it with the young adult in your life.
 The book is available on Amazon in both paperback and Kindle editions.